Analysis | Metro’s Billionaire Bidder Repeats His Trick

 Indeed, EP Global doesn’t appear to be aiming for 100% — it says it does not expect to hold more than 50%.
 This is what is known as “creeping control”.
 Bulking up could give Kretinsky more influence over the CEO recruitment process, and his or her strategy.
 The risk to Metro shareholders is that he gradually gains ownership of the company, without paying them a premium.
 The market is pushing back: Metro stock rose above the offer price on Monday.

 But shareholders will find it easier to snub this offer on the grounds it is opportunistic, rather than for any positive reason.
-Koch carried out a significant restructuring, selling department store chain Galeria Kaufhof, demerging electricals arm Ceconomy AG and most recently raising more than 1.5 billion euros in cash from the sale of the Real hypermarket chain and control of its Chinese arm.
+Koch carried out a significant restructuring, selling department store chain Galeria Kaufhof, demerging electricals arm Ceconomy AG and most recently raising around 1.9 billion euros in cash from the sale of the Real hypermarket chain and control of its Chinese arm.
 Metro has not shrunk to greatness.
 Signs of recovery over recent months as restaurants and hotels reopened are encouraging, but a second wave of the virus is a significant risk.

 A rival offer could yet materialize.
 U.S. food distributor Sysco Corp. made an approach earlier this year.
 All the same, Metro can’t just magic up a knock-out friendly bid.
 Its best option is to give new management a go at building on the turnaround whose foundations may now have been laid.